GIScience/gis-training-resource-center/_sources/content/Modul_4/en_qgis_map_design_I_ex1.md

 🚧This training platform and the entire content is under ⚠️construction⚠️ and may not be shared or published! 🚧

-This exercise is designed to apply the basics of map design from chapter 1, 2, and 3.
-Make sure to go through these chapter before starting this exercise.
+This exercise is designed to apply the basics of map design from Chapters 1, 2, and 3.
+Make sure to go through these chapters before starting this exercise.
 The corresponding subchapters and wiki-pages are linked if you need to refresh your memory.

 Read the guide carefully and download the exercise data from the Nexus.

 In the data folder, you will find several datasets.
-The objective will be to create a comprehensive atlas with maps for each region in Cambodia detailing the flood extent, as well as road network (and affected roads) with all the necessary map elements.
+The objective is to create a comprehensive atlas with maps for each region in Cambodia showing the flood extent and road network (including affected roads), with all the necessary map elements.

 :::{dropdown} Context: Flooding in Cambodia

-The floodplains of the Mekong and the Tonle Sap System in Cambodia experience yearly flood pulses that bring nutrients and sustains the agriculture and fisheries.
-With the changing climate, the waterlevels of these floods have decreased, which leads to a reduced reverse flow, as well as a decrease in the flood duration of about 26 days (De Xun Cha et al. 2022).
-This trend will strain the food security in the region, affecting the livelihoods of a large part of the population.
-Combined with the decline of the yearly flood pulse, major flood events can cause national health crises, damage infrastructure, displace thousands of people and further exacerbate food security in the region.
+The floodplains of the Mekong and the Tonle Sap System in Cambodia experience yearly flood pulses that bring nutrients which sustain agriculture and fisheries.
+With the changing climate, the water levels of these floods have decreased, leading to a reduced reverse flow and a decrease in the flood duration of about 26 days (De Xun Cha et al. 2022).
+This trend will strain the food security in the region, affecting the livelihoods of a large portion of the population.
+Combined with the decline of the yearly flood pulse, major flood events can cause national health crises, damage infrastructure, displace thousands of people, and further exacerbate food insecurity in the region.
 In 2013, following continuous rainfall in September, the Mekong and Tonle Sap Deltas flooded, displacing 144 thousand people.
-In 2011, more than 200 thousand people have been displaced due to floods.
-As of 2023, Cambodia has experienced major flood events in 2020, 2022 and 2023 (IDMC 2023).
+In 2011, more than 200,000 people have been displaced due to floods.
+Cambodia has experienced major flood events in 2020, 2022 and 2023 (IDMC 2023).

 Sources:
 Chua, S. D. X., Lu, X. X., Oeurng, C., Sok, T., & Grundy-Warr, C. (2022).
 Drastic decline of flood pulse in the Cambodian floodplains (Mekong River and Tonle Sap system).
 Hydrology and Earth System Sciences, 26(3), 609–625. https://doi.org/10.5194/hess-26-609-2022